 The secret is immersing the fish, for a short period, in a full-flavored marinade.
 You will be amazed at how this small investment of time and just a few simple ingredients can improve the overall taste of your salmon.

-As a dietitian, I love to share that one of the many health benefits of eating salmon (especially wild salmon) is that it is a great source of high-quality lean protein, which is unsaturated.
+As a dietitian (retired), I love to share that one of the many health benefits of eating salmon (especially wild salmon) is that it is a great source of high-quality lean protein, which is unsaturated.
+In fact, the American Heart Association recommends that adults consume fish twice a week as part of a balanced diet.

 Ingredients

 - Salmon.
 No surprise, right?
-If possible, purchase with the skin on.
+If possible, purchase fresh salmon with the skin on.

 - Maple syrup.
 Use the real stuff; it does make a difference!

 - Sesame oil.
-Vegetable oil is a great alternative.
+Vegetable or olive oil are great alternatives.

-- Ginger.
+- Fresh Ginger.
 It provides just the right amount of zing.

 - Green onions.
 Optional, just for garnish, because we eat with our eyes first.